i-dot-ai/redbox/README.md

 # Dependencies

-This project uses a microservice architecture.
+This project is in two parts:

-Each microservice runs in its own container defined by a `Dockerfile`.
+* A https://langchain-ai.github.io/langgraph/ based AI class library called redbox-core

-For every microservice that we have written in python we define its dependencies using https://python-poetry.org/.
+* A django app to expose redbox-core to users over the web

-This means that our project is structured approximately like this:
+The project is structured approximately like this:

 ```txt
 redbox/